AndreWohnsland/netfieldio/README.md

 # Acknowledgments

-I hereby thank the [SVA](https://www.sva.de) for granting me the possibily to create this work and release it as open source.
+I hereby thank the [SVA](https://www.sva.de) for granting me the possibility to create this work and release it as open source.

 # Usage